President Biden To Visit Hudson Valley: Here's When

-Biden will make his visit on Thursday, April 25 to a fundraising event in the village of Irvington-on-Hudson hosted by actors Michael Douglas and Catherine Zeta-Jones, according to the event's webpage.
+Biden will make his visit on Thursday, April 25 in Westchester County to a fundraising event in the village of Irvington-on-Hudson hosted by actors Michael Douglas and Catherine Zeta-Jones, according to the event's webpage.

 The exact location of the event has not yet been announced.